 How To Wear Drivers

 Though drivers are a casual shoe you shouldn’t wear with dress trousers or suits, they cover quite a bit of ground.
 They can be worn with or without socks and can smartly dress up shorts and a t-shirt as much as they can lend some Continental flair to chinos and a blazer.

 Again, drivers are quite casual.
-Try to wear them during the day, especially if they’re a light or non-standard color like red or light blue.
+Try to wear them during the day, especially if they’re a light or non-standard colour like red or light blue.
 They are best paired with:

 Shorts and fitted tees or polos